redbone1983/list_pagination_and_filtering-v1/README.md

 # list_pagination_and_filtering-v1

-This program uses avascript for DOM manipulation.
+This program uses Javascript for DOM manipulation.

 ## What does it do?

-* Paginates and filters html of a long list of student profiles *
+Paginates and filters html of a long list of student profiles

 ## How does it do it?